-Bad Medicine Campground Professional Review and Guide
+Bad Medicine Campground Professional Guide

 "Driving the densely forested access road to this campground provides a strong contrast to the dramatic peaks you see to the east along MT 56.
 Part of the 94,000-acre Cabinet Mountain Wilderness, these mountains top out at under 7,000 feet but seem to tower over the landscape.
 It’s not an optical illusion.
 The fact that their base elevations are so low provides 4,000 feet of visible mountainside, making them just as impressive as the 10,000-foot peaks around Red Lodge.